-On tha evening of tha first day of tha week, when tha disciples be ter gather, with tha doors locked fer fear of tha Jewish leaders, tha Son came and stood among ’em.
-Tha fellers be startled and frightened.
-They be thinking they seen a ghost.
-This be tha forth time since tha break of dawn tha Son appeared ter folks.
+On the evening of the first day of the week, when the disciples whar gathered in John Mark’s mum’s home and the doors whar locked fer fear of the Jewish leaders, the Son came and stood among ’em.
+The fellers whar startled and frightened, thinking they seen a ghost.
+This whar the fourth time since the break of dawn that the Son appeared ter folks.

-First he showed himself ter Mary Magdalene outside tha empty tomb.
+First he showed himself ter Mary Magdalene outside the empty tomb.
 He looked right at her, locked eyes they did, and called Mary by name.

-Third he met Cleopas and his mate on tha road ter Emmaus.
+Third, he met Cleopas and his mate on the road ter Emmaus.
+(Luke 24:33)

 Still, because of thar joy and amazement, they would not believe, so he asked them, “Do you have anything here to eat?”
 They gave him a piece of broiled fish, and he took it and ate it in thar presence.